NLnetLabs/rpki-doc/source/routinator/daemon.rst

 These instructions were contributed by `wk on Github <https://github.com/NLnetLabs/routinator/blob/master/doc/transports.md>`_.

-`RFC6810 <https://tools.ietf.org/html/rfc6810#page-17>`_ defines a number of
-secure transports for RPKI-RTR that can be used to secure communication between a router and a RPKI relying party.
+`RFC 6810 <https://tools.ietf.org/html/rfc6810#page-17>`_ defines a number of secure transports for RPKI-RTR that can be used to secure communication between a router and a RPKI relying party.

-However, the RPKI Router Implementation Report documented in `RFC7128
+However, the RPKI Router Implementation Report documented in `RFC 7128
 <https://tools.ietf.org/html/rfc7128#page-7>`_ suggests these secure transports
 have not been widely implemented.
 Implementations, however, do exist, and a secure transport could be valuable in situations where the RPKI relying party is